scalawithcats/scala-with-cats/src/pages/codata/structural.md

 }
 ```

 Now we have a choice of strategy to use.
 Since we haven't used structural recursion yet, let's start with that.
-Since the input is codata, a `Stream`, the structural recursion strategy tells us we should consider using the destructors.
+The input is codata, a `Stream`, and the structural recursion strategy tells us we should consider using the destructors.
 Let's write them down to remind us of them.

 ```scala
 trait Stream[A] {